djaus2/DNETCoreGPIO/README.md

 Connect LED to GPIO17 and button to GPIO4 and Ground (to the one in between. ie Pins 11 7 and 9 resectively.

 ## Publishing
-Youneed to Publish the app from Visual Studio.
+You need to Publish the app from Visual Studio.
 - You can Publish as Framework Independent.
 See Raspian publish profile (It publishes to a share).
 - Or Build as Framework depedent.
 The IoT-Core publsih profile publises to a folder under \bin.
 You copy iot from there.

+NB: You could though build and deploy from VS Code.